-Semester is equivalent to two terms.
-Fall semester (Term 1 and 2), Spring Semester (Term 3 and 4), Summer (Term 5 and 6).
+Semester is equivalent to two sessions.
+Fall semester (Session 1 and 2), Spring Semester (Session 3 and 4), Summer (Session 5 and 6).
 The add/drop period is adjusted for courses that do not last the full length of a semester or session.